Freud's Last Session: Production

 WestEnd Films and CAA Media Finance took the project for sales to the Cannes Film Festival in May 2022 with Anthony Hopkins cast, and Matthew Brown on board as director for the St. Germain adaptation.
 The film is produced by Alan Greisman, Rick Nicita, Meg Thomson and Hannah Leader, with production beginning in the U.K. in late January 2023.
 However, for financial reasons Freud’s Hampstead house and famous psychoanalyst couch were recreated in Dublin at the Ardmore Studios.
 A selection of props from the film (particularly the replica couch and garden tent chair) have since May 2023 been housed at the Freud Museum London.
 Co-produced by Aoife O’Sullivan and Tristan Orpen Lynch of Subotica Operations, the film received UK Global Screen Fund International Co-production funding.
 An image from principal photography was released in April 2023 with the film entering the final stages of filming in Ireland.

 Release

 Freud's Last Session premiered at the 2023 AFI Fest on October 27, 2023.
 That same month, Sony Pictures Classics purchased the distribution rights for North America, the Middle East, India, Eastern Europe (excluding the CIS), and Turkey, as well as airlines worldwide; the company would subsequently extend its rights to Latin America and Asia excluding China, Japan and Korea.
 It had a limited release in the United States on 22 December 2023 and in United Kingdom on 14 June 2024.

 Reception

 Box office

-Freud's Last Session grossed $906,283 in the United States and Canada and $1.8 million in other countries, for a worldwide total of $2.7 million.
+Freud's Last Session grossed $906,283 in the United States and Canada and $3.3 million in other countries, for a worldwide total of $4.2 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on 18 critics, indicating "mixed or average" reviews.